piotrkrzyminski/collections/README.md

   </ol>

 <h2>Singly linked list</h2>
-Singly linked list stores elements in nodes.
-Besides elements, each node contains also information about next node.
+Doubly linked list stores elements in nodes.
+Besides elements, each node contains also information about next and previous node.
 This sort of collection don't have size limit.
 But access to each node may take more time than in ArrayList implementation.</br>

 Available methods:
   <ol>